helrond/quon/timeOfPossession.md

 ---
 title: Time of Possession
-layout: property
+layout: node
-categories: property
+categories: statistics
+description: The time which a team has possession of two bludgers during a game
+expected_type: Time
 ---

-time which a team has possession of two bludgers.

-## Expected Type

-*   Time